n8n-io/n8n-docs/docs/doc2/export/how-to-create-a-idm-mapping-file.md

 It will be used to set the EntityType, AccountingEntity and GroupAccountingEntity in IDM.

-The values need to be set accordingly to your evironment.
+The values need to be set according to your evironment.

 ```
 #Define mappings for the static fields